 4. Lay-based approach

 Make sure to incorporate enough playtime while laying out your pre-kindergarten lesson plans.
-Equip your classroom with a range of learning activities, from building blocks to musical instruments, art supplies, and more.
+Equip your classroom with a range of learning activities, from building blocks to musical instruments, art supplies, and more, to support each child's development.
 Give your students at least 45 minutes of uninterrupted playtime to ensure the best learning experience.

 5. Write it down